embrace-io/embrace-docs/docs/unity/integration/configure-embrace-ios.md

 ## Known Issues

 Our Apple SDK and the Unity iOS SDK use Swift, which has a known issue with the current Unity build pipeline.
 To handle this issue, after creating your XCode project, add a Dummy Swift file to the UnityFramework target by right clicking the `Unity-iPhone` xcode project in the Project Navigator and selecting the `New File from Template` option.
+Make sure to add the file to BOTH the game target AND the UnityFramework target.
+Then, make sure to create the bridging heading.
+There's no need to write add any code.
 This will adjust the linker pipeline to invoke Swift appropriately.

 For further information, please refer to this discussion: https://github.com/CocoaPods/CocoaPods/issues/11960